Sidekick-Robotics/Sight-updates/README.md

 # Sight-updates
-This is the latest version of the sight application without the installer so that existing applications can
+This is the latest version of the sight application without the installer so that existing applications can be updated remotely.